NMCTL

 Success

-List all available external clients.
+List all available Remote Access Clients.

 nmctl ext_client list